Can I Afford a Mesothelioma Lawyer?

 Will Going Forward with a Mesothelioma Case Affect My Pension?

 No, going forward with a mesothelioma case will generally not affect pension.
 In nearly all situations, mesothelioma cases are brought against the manufacturers of asbestos instead of a person’s employer which means that this lawsuit will have little impact on pension.
 Veterans who are diagnosed with mesothelioma actually have an easier time obtaining pension because these veterans are considered permanently disabled for the purposes of a pension.
-In these situations, mesothelioma need not be directly caused by the veteran’s service in the military.
+In these situations, being diagnosed with mesothelioma does not need to be directly caused by the veteran’s service in the military.
 A skilled attorney is often able to address any additional questions that a person might have about the relationship between pension and mesothelioma.

 Will I Need to Travel If I File a Lawsuit?